 Medications: chloramphenicol, gold salts, sulfonamides, phenytoin, carbamazepine, quinacrine, tolbutamide

 Post-viral hepatitis (A, B, C, E, G, non-A through -G)

 Non-hepatitis viruses (EBV, parvovirus, CMV, echovirus 3, others)

 Patients come to medical attention because of the consequences of bone marrow failure.
 Anemia leads to symptoms of weakness and fatigue, neutropenia causes vulnerability to bacterial or fungal infections, and thrombocytopenia results in mucosal and skin bleeding.
 Physical examination may reveal signs of pallor, purpura, and petechiae (eFigure 13–18).
 Other abnormalities such as hepatosplenomegaly, lymphadenopathy, or bone tenderness should not be present, and their presence should lead to questioning the diagnosis.

 Nonpalpable purpura.
 (Reproduced, with permission, from Bondi EE, Jegasothy BV, Lazarus GS [editors].
 Dermatology: Diagnosis & Treatment.
 Originally published by Appleton & Lange.
 Copyright © 1991 by The McGraw-Hill Companies, Inc.)

 The hallmark of aplastic anemia is pancytopenia.
 However, early in the evolution of aplastic anemia, only one or two cell lines may be reduced.

 Anemia may be severe and is always associated with reticulocytopenia.
 Red blood cell morphology is unremarkable, but there may be mild macrocytosis (increased MCV).
-Neutrophils and platelets are reduced in number, and no immature or abnormal forms are seen on ...
+Neutrophils and platelets are reduced in number, and no immature or abnormal ...